How to Increase Dopamine for Mood and Motivation

 3. Avoid junk food

-Junk food, similar to drugs like caffeine, nicotine, alcohol, and others, can cause a small but temporary surge of dopamine.
+Junk food can cause a small but temporary surge of dopamine.
 This reinforces the body’s desire to consume unhealthy snacks that cause a spike and crash of the body’s blood sugar levels, along with dopamine.

 4. Exercise regularly to increase dopamine

 Getting regular exercise is always on the list of things that make life better, and it’s no different when it comes to dopamine.
-Even just a brisk 30-minute walk every day can lead to healthier levels of dopamine.
+Just a brisk 30-minute walk every day can lead to healthier levels of dopamine.

 It may seem challenging at first, but establishing a regular exercise routine is easier than many people think, and the pleasurable release of dopamine from the activity will reinforce the behavior.